Anthem of the Seas accidents and incidents

 |12 July 2018||Coast Guard Medevacs|

 On July 12, 2018, a 48-year-old female passenger (suffering seizures) was medevaced from the ship off Sandy Hook (Middletown, New Jersey).
-The liner was navigating approx 29 km (18 ml) southeast of Ambrose sea buoy, after leaving homeport Cape Liberty (Bayonne NJ) and en-route for Bermuda.
+The liner was navigating approx 29 km (18 mi) southeast of Ambrose sea buoy, after leaving homeport Cape Liberty (Bayonne NJ) and en-route for Bermuda.
 USCG Station Sandy Hook dispatched a boat crew.
-The woman and a crew nurse were transferred to a 47-ft lifeboat, brought to Station Sandy Hook, then ambulanced to hospital.
+The woman and a crew nurse were transferred to a 47-ft lifeboat, brought to Station Sandy Hook, then transported by an ambulance to the hospital.

 The incident occurred during 9-day Bermuda and Caribbean cruise (itinerary July 12-21) roundtrip from Bayonne (NYC) to Kings Wharf, Philipsburg (St Maarten), San Juan (Puerto Rico) and Labadee (Haiti).